Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Cushion configuration: 3/3 cushion configuration

-• Mechanism: European-style mechanism
+• Mechanism: European-style easy-open system

 • Cushion firmness: choice of comfort seat cushion